-When an example refers to "sending" a translated or raw message, it means sending to the app developer via one of the output interfaces (e.g. USB, Bluetooth) and not sending to the CAN bus.
+When an example refers to "sending" a simple vehicle message or CAN message, it means sending to the app developer via one of the output interfaces (e.g. USB, Bluetooth) and not sending to the CAN bus.
 For examples of configuring writable messages and signals that do write back to the CAN bus, see the write configuration examples.

 - One Bus, One Numeric Signal

 - Transformed Numeric Signal

 - One Bus, One Boolean Signal

 - One Bus, One State-based Signal

 - Combined State-based Signal

 - Two Buses, Two Signals

-- Limited Translated Signal Rate
+- Limited Simple Vehicle Message Signal Rate

-- Limited Translated Signal Rate if Unchanged
+- Limited Simple Message Rate if Unchanged

 - Send Signal on Change Only

 - Separate Files for Message Sets

 - Mapped from a DBC File

 - Same Message ID, Two Buses